-Let's begin untangling our thread with the question of whether the proper way to characterize an algorithm must include an "intentional or teleological preface", so to speak.
+Let's begin untangling our thread with the question of whether the proper way to characterize an algorithm must include the intentional or teleological preface "In order to accomplish goal G" (Hereafter, just "To G", for short).

 4.1 What Is an Algorithm?